hindu-comm/mail_stream_advaita-l/2014/02/MuktikA_Upanishad_Mu/244__Nithin_Sridhar.md

 > > > in
 > > > > Yog VAsisTa too.
 > > > >
-> > > > ​SrI VidyAraNya svAmI has also cited Amrit Bindu Upanishad 1 and 18
+> > > > SrI VidyAraNya svAmI has also cited Amrit Bindu Upanishad 1 and 18
 > in
 > > > > PanchdaSI 1.4.45-46.
 > > > >